mikeade3000/Adelani-Vouchers/README_SETUP.md

 Then you can assign Finance/Chairman roles inside the app.

 ## Supabase configuration
-This build has the Supabase URL + anon key embedded, so users will not see any configuration panel.
+This build has the Supabase URL + anon key embedded in `index.html`.
+Users will not see any configuration panel.